ntse/mobile/docs/guides/code.md

 ### Code should be correct, clear, and concise — in that order
 Correct means _provably_ correct — backed by tests.
 Every bug fix and new feature should come with tests to catch regressions early.

-Prioritize simplicity over cleverness — aim for code that's easy to read and maintain.

 Deeply nested loops, dynamic blocks, and complex ternaries make it harder to understand what’s going on.
-That slows down junior engineers, future-you, and anyone trying to get their head around the Terraform.
+That slows down junior engineers, future-you, and anyone trying to get their head around the codebase.
 The goal isn't to write clever code — it's to write code your teammates can easily understand, use, and maintain.

 ### Use sensible names
 Avoid being cute or cryptic when naming things.
 Good names carry intent — a well-chosen variable or function name can often replace the need for a comment.
 Skip vague names like `obj`, `result`, or `foo`.